 A partnership carrying on a business must complete a Partnership tax return to show all income earned and deductions claimed for the income year, and how the net income or loss was shared between the partners.
 The partnership itself is not a taxable entity.
 Rather, each partner includes a share of the partnership's net income or loss in the partner's taxable income.

 Partnerships where the only income is from joint investments (for example, jointly owned shares or rental properties) are not required to lodge a Partnership income tax return.
 Rather, each partner's share of the joint income is declared in the partner's own tax return.

-Where a presently entitled beneficiary is under a legal disability (for example, under 18 years of age, a non-resident, or incapable of managing his/her own affairs), the trustee is taxable on the beneficiary's share of the trust's net income.
+Where a presently entitled beneficiary is under a legal disability (for example, under 18 years of age, or incapable of managing his/her own affairs) or is a non-resident, the trustee is taxable on the beneficiary's share of the trust's net income.
 The tax rates correspond to the tax rates that would otherwise be payable by the beneficiary.

 Where no beneficiary is presently entitled to part of the trust's net income, the trustee is taxable.
 The tax rates depend on the trust's particular circumstances, for example income of deceased estates attracts a different tax rate depending on the stage of administration of the estate.

 A superannuation fund is a distinct legal entity with its own income tax liability and is required to lodge an income tax return.
 Different income tax return forms are used by self-managed superannuation funds and other superannuation funds.
 The superannuation fund tax rate is generally 15%.
 Higher rates apply to net non-arm's length income, and contributions by or on behalf of a member who has not quoted his/her tax file number to the trustee.